Skip to main content

 The Horizon calendar synchronization system utilizes Coordinated Universal Time (UTC) when creating calendar events to synchronize your officiating game schedule to your personal calendar.
 This is also known as Greenwich Mean Time (GMT) or Zulu Time (Z).
 The conversion to your local timezone is performed based on the timezone settings selected by your local officiating organization and also the settings in your external calendar program.

-Unfortunately, we do not control timezone conversions directly on our end.
-As such, you will need to manage the timezone settings in your external calendar program in order to ensure correct conversions.
+Unfortunately, we do not control the conversion process for timezones directly on our end.
+If the events synchronizing to your calendar are mismatched to your actual timezone, you will need to manage the timezone settings in your external calendar program in order to ensure correct conversions occur based on your organization's settings.

 Managing Timezone Settings